-Form 5500, including all required schedules and attachments (Annual Return/Report of Employee Benefit Plan), is used to report information to the Department of Labor (DOL) concerning employee benefit plans and Direct Filing Entities (DFEs) that are subject to the Employee Retirement Income Security Act (ERISA).
+Form 5500, including all required schedules and attachments (Annual Return/Report of Employee Benefit Plan), is used to report information to the DOL concerning employee benefit plans and Direct Filing Entities (DFEs) that are subject to ERISA.
 Employers that sponsor ERISA benefit plans have compliance obligations regarding the annual filing of Form 5500.

-This Guide for Employers focuses primarily on the reporting of participant headcounts on lines 5 and 6 as well as certain other information related to lines 8 and 9 of Form 5500.
+This publication focuses primarily on the reporting of participant headcounts on lines 5 and 6 as well as certain other information related to lines 8 and 9 of Form 5500.
 It also includes information about Fidelity Bond requirements for self-insured funded plans and penalties for noncompliance with Form 5500 filing requirements.
 Appendix A provides a chart of Form 5500 and Summary Annual Report Due Dates (with and without extensions).
 For detailed information about Summary Annual Report (SAR) compliance obligations, including the exemption from SAR distribution requirements for plans that are not required to file a Form 5500, see the NFP publication Summary Annual Report: A Guide for Employers.